-2016-present – Co-founded and co-direct a collective studio/shop and residency in Ridgewood, Queens.
-Along with artists and makers who have long-term spaces, every summer, using an open application, we offer four artists free workspace, wood and metal shop lessons, group studio visits, and community for 8 weeks.
+From 2016-2021 Julie co-directed a collective studio/shop and residency in Ridgewood, Queens.
+Along with being an active studio space for several artists and makers, every summer using an open call application, Tri-Tryagain offered four artists free workspace, wood and metal shop lessons, group studio visits, and community for 8 weeks.

 I work in a variety of media including drawing, print-making, comics and animation.
 Drawing is the foundation of my practice and depending on the project I work from life, reference images, or my imagination.
 With my direct expressionistic lines I aim to capture the essential structure and spirit of figures and forms.
 My images sometimes lean toward the surreal making space for the imagination to wander, other times they pinpoint ideas and deliver them with clarity.

 My daily journal drawings are made without a plan, pencil to paper and draw, inspired by automatic drawing of the Surrealists.
 Direct, firm, hard-edge lines are laid down quickly and loosely.I see them mostly as narrative instances, between figures and abstraction, a single frame with characters, often human/animal hybrids, that are holding, confronting, biting, nurturing one another.
 Or a solitary figure is gesturing toward its own aggression, fury, sex.
 Conflict is often present.
 Not resolved.
 In motion.

 My animal drawing practice began years ago with a desire to understand animals and an impulse to draw them and has evolved to include woodblock prints and small wood constructions.
 I am interested in writing and research that explores the relationship between humans and animals and de-centers the human view.
 John Berger’s “Why we look at animals” and Donna Haraway’s work on inter-species kinship inspire me.
 I want to connect my animal images to other projects through collaboration, exploring regional terrain, relationship to the human world, or endangered or extinct status.